-After a change in Neurologist, another MRI was requested in February 2005.
+After a change in neurologists, another MRI was requested in February 2005.
 At this time, they found an abnormality (no size was defined), thought to have been due to moving during the MRI.
-My Neurologist, Dr. Ismail, decided to do a follow up MRI several months later.
+My neurologist, Dr. Ismail, decided to do a follow up MRI several months later.

 During the summer of 2005, I had one seizure during the day.
 This was the first time that I had a seizure during the day.

 During the summer 2006, I had an increase in seizure activity.
 July 18th, August 1st, and September 1st.
 My parents witnessed the seizure on September 1st, which was different from the type of seizures that they had witnessed prior.
 They took me to the ER, where the doctors sedated me to stop the seizure.
 Because of the sedation, my breathing was not normal, so the doctors intubated me.
 I was admitted to CHOC PICU and they removed the tube the next morning.
 They kept me one more day for observation.

 I was able to get the MRI done in August 2006.
 It was then that the abnormality was better defined.
 It was 1.5cm by 2 cm.
 Located in the deep right parietal area.
 At this time, they were unsure if it was an infection, inflammation, or a tumor.
 Therefore, a MRS (MRI Spectroscopy) was ordered and completed on September 8, 2006.
 The result of the MRS defined the mass as a neoplastic process with inflammation less likely.

 September 20 I had a consultation with neurosurgeon, Dr. Loudon of CHOC.
 He advises having a biopsy done to determine the nature of the mass.
 The biopsy was on Oct, 9, 2006.